jannesbrunner/lecture-devops-app/README.md

 ### Concept
-To get a better understament of the devOps setup and flow of this project, please take a look at the [concept here](./doc/concept.md).
+To get a better understatement of the devOps setup and flow of this project, please take a look at the [concept here](./doc/concept.md).

 ### Setup